Judgment Day (2001): Aftermath

 By virtue of their victory in the tag team turmoil match, Chris Benoit and Chris Jericho were given a match against The Power Trip (Stone Cold Steve Austin and Triple H) for the WWF Tag Team Championship on the next night's Raw.
-During the match, Triple H misstepped while breaking a submission hold on Austin and tore one of his quadriceps.
+During the match, Triple H misstepped while breaking a submission hold on Austin and legitimately tore one of his quadriceps.
 Late in the contest, Triple H tried to break up a pin by striking Jericho with his sledgehammer, but Jericho moved and Austin was hit in the chest instead.
 He was then pinned, which cost the Power Trip their tag team titles.
 Triple H went on to miss the rest of the year, while Austin began feuding with both Benoit and Jericho by himself.
 Austin would eventually cost Benoit and Jericho their titles when he assisted the Dudley Boyz in defeating them just before King of the Ring.
 At King of the Ring, Austin defeated Benoit and Jericho in a Triple Threat Match to retain the WWF Championship.
 The feud came to an abrupt end, however, after Benoit suffered a broken neck during the match and was out of action for nearly a year.

 With their respective feud ending, The Brothers of Destruction moved on to other endeavors.
 Kane would eventually lose the Intercontinental Championship to Albert while The Undertaker began a feud with a mystery man who had been stalking his wife.
 That man unmasked himself as Diamond Dallas Page, and the two would feud off and on for the next several months as the Invasion began.

 Judgment Day would become Chyna's final match with the promotion as she left the WWF over a contract dispute soon after the pay-per-view.
 The Women's Championship would remain inactive until November 18, 2001 at Survivor Series where a 6-Pack Challenge between Trish Stratus, Lita, Jacqueline, Ivory, Mighty Molly and a debuting Jazz would determine the new champion.
 The championship was ultimately won by Stratus at the event.

 The 2001 Judgment Day was the last held under the WWF name, as the promotion was renamed to World Wrestling Entertainment (WWE) in May 2002.
 It was also the last Judgment Day held before the promotion introduced the brand extension in March 2002, a storyline subdivision in which the promotion divided its roster into two separate brands, Raw and SmackDown!, where wrestlers were exclusively assigned to perform.